Neondertalec/tsmod/README.md

 # Use with console

 if you can't install any extensions...
-pass this code into the console:
+paste this code into the console:
 ```js
 var xm=new XMLHttpRequest();
 xm.open("GET","https://raw.githubusercontent.com/Neondertalec/tsmod/main/console-tsmod.js",false);